jamesmcaleer/EmotivPythonLibraryRework/README.md

 ```
 That is why **all** API functions require the parameters indicated in the Cortex API documentation.

+For example, you must provide the cortex token in the API call whenever it is required.

-Also, the previous cortex.py did not have support for some API calls, for example those relating the Subjects.
+Also, the previous cortex.py did not have support for some API calls, such as those relating to **Subjects**.
 So I added those in as well.

 ## Conclusion